+For a valuable consideration, receipt

+(Se eller) does hereby assign and transfer in perpetuity

-For a valuable consideration, receipt of which is hereby acknowledged, to(Buyer) the quantity of acre feet of Base Water Right adjudicated to Seller or his predecessor, in the judgment, as amended, in the case of Tehachapi-Cummings County Water District v.
-City of Tehachapi, e al. , Kern County Superior Court No. 97210, with all the attendant rights, powers and privileges pertaining thereto.
-Said Base Water Right is subject to the Allowed Pumping Allocation permitted with respect thereto from time to time pursuant to the judgment as amended from time to time in said case. e diversions, and any water rights involved in this mitations contained in the judgment, as amended DATED: SELLER BUYER (Attach notary public acknowledgments of all signatures) Buyer's street address (and mailing address, if different from street address): Street: Mailing:
+acre feet of Base Water Right adjudicated to amended, in the case of Tehachapi-Cummings al. , Kern County Superior Court No. 97210, w pertaining thereto.
+Said Base Water Right (Buyer) the quantity of

+Pumping from the underground, surface diversions, and any water rights involved in transaction are subject to the provisions and limitations contained in the judgment, as ame from time to time in the above referenced case.

+DATED: · · · ·

+SELLER BUYER

+(Attach notary public acknowledgments of all signatures) Buyer's street address (and mailing address, if different from street address):

+Street:

+Mailing: